 From surveys of markers in Jewish cemeteries, about 5% of Jewish men have historically been Cohanim.
 Genetic research indicates that many Jewish men who self-identify as Cohanim belong to the Y-chromosome DNA lineage that is most common in the Cohanim.
 That is, they belong to the Cohanim Modal Haplotype (CMH).
 Further, in a study conducted in Israel where men were asked at random if they were Cohanim, Levite, or Israel, of those answering Israel, [...]

-The Cohen Match badge on the My Account – Personal Profile page of your myFTDNA account means that you match or are close to the historic Cohen Modal Haplotype (CMH).
+If you have a Cohen Match badge on your myFTDNA dashboard, it means that you match or are close to the historic Cohen Modal Haplotype (CMH).
 One of the earliest Y-chromosome population genetics studies documented the CMH.

 In 1997, Journal Nature published a study that showed that a high percentage of Jewish males who shared an oral tradition of being Cohanim also shared the same Y-chromosome signature.
-The authors named the highest frequency Y-chromosome signature [...]
+The authors named the highest frequency Y-chromosome signature (haplotype) the Cohen Modal [...]

 Jewish genealogy includes many challenges that mean more frequent and problematic road blocks for the Jewish genealogist than for the non-Jewish genealogist.
 The following are some of these challenges: